chen0040/java-statistical-inference/README.md

 System.out.println(test.getSummary());
 ```

+In the above codes, the "[calcium-paired.dat](https://github.com/chen0040/java-statistical-inference/blob/master/src/test/resources/calcium-paired.dat)" contains results of a randomized comparative experiment to investigate the effect of calcium on blood pressure in African-American men.
+A treatment group of 10 men received a calcium supplement for 12 weeks.
+All subjects had their blood pressure tested before and after the 12-week period.

-### Two Different Groups on a Single Numerical Variable
+### Two Different Groups on a Numerical Variable

-The sample below shows the statistical inference from samples from two different groups (e.g., from two different experiment setup) on a numerical variable:
+The sample below shows the statistical inference from samples of two different groups (e.g., from two different experiment setup) on a numerical variable:

 ```java
 Variable variable = new Variable("Decrease");